Inference-Institute/ai-architecture/docs/3.-Data-Architecture-for-AI/04-Feature-Engineering.md

+---
+title: Feature Engineering
+description: Learn the art and science of creating, selecting, and transforming features to improve the performance of machine learning models.
+author: Inference Institute
+---
 # Feature Engineering

 Feature engineering is the process of creating new input variables (features) or transforming existing ones to improve the performance of machine learning models.
 It is a crucial step in the data preparation phase and can often be the difference between a good model and a great model.
 Effective feature engineering leverages domain knowledge, statistical analysis, and data transformations to create features that provide the model with meaningful signals.